lastcoolnameleft/azure-node-docker-paas/readme.md

   h3 Let's run this in Azure with Docker button OK Great!
 ```
+Any changes to Pug views are picked up without needing to restart Node, so just refresh the browser.

-How much you want to personalize and tweak it is up to you.
+How much you want to personalize and tweak it from here is up to you.
+If you know CSS then some quick edits to ***public/stylesheets/style.css*** can make things less of an eyesore.

-## 2. Modify application webserver behavior
+Once you you're happy move on to the next step, press `Ctrl+C` in your VS Code terminal to stop Node from running.

 ---